Velocidex/velociraptor-docs/content/blog/2021/2021-12-11-sftp-in-aws/_index.md

 ![Creating an offline collector](kapefiles_1.png)

-Now I will configure the collector to use the SFTP upload method, giving the username I created earlier and pasting the private key IX generated.
+Now I will configure the collector to use the SFTP upload method, giving the username I created earlier and pasting the private key I generated.

 ![Configuring the offline collector for SFTP uploads](kapefiles_2.png)